Makeup Tips for Skin Changes During Pregnancy

 While your stretch marks won’t completely vanish after pregnancy, here are some tricks to help you mask them.

-Tan them.
 Sunless tanning lotion may help cover up stretch marks.
 Apply the tanner to the marks to help them match the skin around them.

 Blend them.
 “To cover stretch marks, use liquid or stick foundation that perfectly matches your skin tone,” Gafni says.
 Apply it to the entire area, not just on stretch marks.
 “The uniformity of the product will make the stretch marks blend in and become less noticeable.”